ztaoing/golang_learn/HighPerformance/pool/ants/README_ZH.md

 // Option represents the optional function. type Option func(opts *Options)

-// Options contains all options which will be applied when instantiating a ants pool. type Options struct {
+// Options contains all options which will be applied when instantiating logic ants pool. type Options struct {
-	// ExpiryDuration is a period for the scavenger goroutine to clean up those expired workers,
+	// ExpiryDuration is logic period for the scavenger goroutine to clean up those expired workers,
 	// the scavenger scans all workers every `ExpiryDuration` and clean up those workers that haven't been
 	// used for more than `ExpiryDuration`.
 	ExpiryDuration time.Duration